 How would you explain what RMM for kids is vs. the traditional approach?

 Well, because my emphasis was so heavy on group lessons, I can speak to that more clearly than I can of individual lessons.
-If you talk to a lot of parents about their own piano lesson experience in the past, there are some who were not positive at all.
+If you talk to parents about their own piano lessons, there are some for whom it wasn’t positive at all.
 It was lonely.
 They were primarily taking lessons privately.
 They had a teacher – a very strict teacher – they didn’t exactly talk about rulers on wrists, but they look back and didn’t feel so positive about it.
-So I tried to explain this was another whole way about going about it.
-And mostly I was talking to adults who planned to take the lessons.
+So I tried to explain this was a whole other way of going about it.
+And mostly I was talking to adults who were going to take the lessons.
 I told them it’s going to be likely very different from what you experienced as a child.
 For example, I know teachers who will focus on technique at the beginning of teaching, and certainly students need to develop technique.
 But I always felt that if I hammered certain things really hard about technique at the beginning of class or at the beginning of the time they started lessons, I wasn’t going to keep those students.
 I think technique develops over time.
-And I learned in teaching groups, and including technique in lessons, that students learned a lot from hearing others play and watching their technique, and that’s where – actually that peer motivation was as good as anything I ever could have done.
+And I learned in teaching groups, and including technique in lessons, that students learned a lot from hearing others play and watching their technique, and that peer motivation was as good as anything I ever could have done.

 They can be, because it’s primarily a difference in attitude, which is can you make it stress-free?
-Can you focus on concepts rather than learning a few pieces for recitals or performances?
-I think it’s an attitude.
+Can you focus on concepts rather than learning a few pieces for recitals?
 I prefer group lessons because I like the social part of it.
 I can’t speak with great knowledge about private RMM lessons.

 You just alluded to my next question, and maybe partly answered it, but what does it mean that RMM students focus on “mastering concepts rather than mastering repertoire”?

-Well, I’ll give you a couple of examples.
-I was in band growing up, and in band, we learned three contest pieces a semester, and we went over and over and over them in order to be able to play for the University Interscholastic League in Texas.
+Well, I was in band growing up, and in band, we learned three contest pieces a semester, and we went over and over them in order to be able to play for the University Interscholastic League in Texas.
 And that didn’t have much to do with music education when it came right down to it.
-So that was a band experience.
 I know piano teachers who will focus on ten pieces, that’s all they do.
 To me, far more important is to work on concepts, the real fundamentals, because that leads to a lot of different kinds of music, rather than perfecting just a few pieces of music.
-Does that make sense?

-How can RMM teachers, specifically and practically, ”value the whole person rather than just their musical development.”
+How can RMM teachers “value the whole person rather than just their musical development?”
+This is a quote from – I can’t remember where I got it.

 Well, I’ve known teachers who only cared about students who played really well, and didn’t care about that whole human being.
 I’ve known teachers who have been unflattering to students and have really discouraged them.
 And I always thought that if this wasn’t a good experience for a human being, why do it?
 I mean, how many people do we know who have taken lessons for nine or twelve years, through their schooling, and hope to never touch a piano again?
 What a sad commentary!